(No ratings)

 More than just one of the five senses, the eyes are heavily relied upon to communicate, work, and get around every day.
 It's important to have regular eye exams for vision stays in good shape for years to come.

-Dr. Joseph Santamaria, MD graduated from Rush Medical College.
+Dr. Joseph A. Santamaria, MD graduated from Rush Medical College.
 He completed residency at San Antonio Military Medical Center.
 He is certified by the The American Board of Ophthalmology - Ophthalmology and has a state license in Nebraska.

 Medical School: Rush Medical College